Boosting Audio-visual Zero-shot Learning with Large Language Models: Introduction

 \section{Introduction}

-Visual and audio signals often coincide in videos.
+Visual and audio signals frequently occur concurrently in videos.
 For example, in cinemas, high-quality displays and sound systems are installed to create an immersive experience.
 Humans also make integrated decisions by perceiving through multiple senses.
-In interpersonal communication, people often rely on observing facial expressions and body language while listening to others to understand their intentions.
-Combining audio and visual signals is beneficial for many applications because acoustic features can help analyze people's emotions, and visual features can help locate the speaking objects in a video.
-Consequently, there has been growing interest in learning more comprehensive audio-visual representations for multiple tasks~\cite{CASP-Net,egoav,AVFace,MIR-GAN}, such as robotic navigation~\cite{avms,AVLEN}, action recognition~\cite{CAAV}, highlight detection~\cite{JVAVHD}, and speech recognition~\cite{MIR-GAN}.
+In interpersonal communication, individuals often rely on observing facial expressions and body language while listening to others to comprehend their intentions.
+Combining audio and visual signals is beneficial for many applications because acoustic features can assist in analyzing emotions, and visual features can help identify speaking objects in a video.
+Consequently, there has been growing interest in learning more comprehensive audio-visual representations for multiple tasks~\cite{CASP-Net,egoav,AVFace,MIR-GAN}, such as robotic navigation~\cite{avms,AVLEN}, activity recognition~\cite{CAAV}, highlight detection~\cite{JVAVHD}, and speech recognition~\cite{MIR-GAN}.

-Learning audio-visual representations for specific tasks typically requires many annotated samples, which is time-consuming, expensive, and often impractical in certain applications.
-Additionally, the classes present in the existing datasets are limited, making it challenging for models to make accurate predictions when encountering unseen categories.
+Learning audio-visual representations for specific tasks typically requires a large number of annotated samples, which can be time-consuming, expensive, and often impractical in certain applications.
+Furthermore, the classes present in the existing datasets are limited, making it challenging for models to make accurate predictions when encountering unseen classes.
 This is due to their lack of necessary knowledge and context to make informed decisions about unfamiliar concepts.
-Zero-shot recognition~\cite{AVGZSLNet,AVCA,TCaF,HyperbolicAV} task has been proposed to enhance the ability of deep model to recognize unseen categories.
+Zero-shot recognition~\cite{AVGZSLNet,AVCA,TCaF,HyperbolicAV} task has been proposed to enhance the ability of deep models to recognize unseen classes.
 In zero-shot recognition tasks, models are required to acquire transferable knowledge to handle data from unfamiliar classes effectively.
 In this paper, we focus on audio-visual zero-shot learning.